mistermicheels/learning-notes/javascript/typescript/Compiler-API.md

 The documentation for the compiler API includes an example that uses a TypeChecker to extract and emit type documentation for the code: [Using the Type Checker](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#using-the-type-checker)

 ## Altering or creating code programmatically

+Note: the code examples below include different code depending on TS version.
+For more details regarding what changed in 4.0, see [this PR](https://github.com/microsoft/TypeScript/pull/35282).

 ### Parsing and string processing